 Also, you should know that there are other restrictions.
 Amex limits introductory bonuses to one per card per lifetime.
 So if you’ve ever had an Amex Platinum card, you will not be eligible for this bonus.

 How can I make the most of the Membership Rewards points earned with my Platinum Card?

 Take advantage of flexible redemption options

 Amex offers different options to redeem your rewards points.
-Depending on how you redeem them, point values could be worth more or less than one cent per point.
+Depending on how you redeem them, point values could be worth more or less than 1 cent per point.
 Here’s a list of ways you can redeem your Amex Membership Rewards points: